jonathanw82/Can_Share/README.md

 Click on image for live version or [View in GitHub Pages](https://github.com/jonathanw82/Can_Share)
 </div>

-Can share was spurned out of a love for beer with good friends, where once a month we would meet up at our local brewery, bring a can each of whatever style of beer, all have a sample each and give our opinions on taste, smell, mouth feel/ body, colour, can or bottle design and how the can/bottle feels in the touch.
+Can share was spawned out of a love for beer with good friends, where once a month we would meet up at our local brewery, bring a can each of whatever style of beer, all have a sample each and give our opinions on taste, smell, mouth feel/ body, colour, can or bottle design and how the can/bottle feels in the touch.
 Is it a quality beer in a shoddy can or a shoddy beer in a quality can then after trying a few we do an overall rating of the beer we have sampled.